TABLE OF CONTENTS

 Address Shortages (Incl.
 Missing Materials)

-At this point in the process, if the BP Manager has a shortage, he or she needs to make 2 decisions.
+At this stage in the process, if the BOM Manager identifies a shortage, they need to make two key decisions:

-The BP Manager has 2 choices:
+The BOM Manager has two options:

-Stated differently, he or she needs to decide how the BOM process should proceed regarding the delay in resolving the shortage.
-There are 2 choices:
+The BOM Manager must determine how to proceed with the BOM process given the delay in resolving the shortage.
+There are two options:

 Was this article helpful?